rck/dush/README.md

     the regular files in that directory (no subdirectories).

 -f
 :   Print full path of a file.
-Without it, display only the basename
+Without it, display only the basename.

 -c
 :   Display a count while walking the directory tree (slows down output a bit).